Last fact-checked: 18 August 2020

 Facelift surgery is performed under general anesthesia.
 Procedures can focus on different regions of your face, depending on your personal aesthetic goals.
 The surgeon will make incisions, separate face and neck skin from the underlying tissue, reposition muscle, fat and other connective tissue, and add facial implants if they are needed to provide structure.
 Once the facial structures are sculpted, the facial skin is redraped, and the incisions are closed.

-Facelift surgery normally takes about four hours, although you will have to stay at your facility for several hours after, if not overnight.
+Facelift surgery normally takes about four hours, although you stay at your facility for several hours post-op, if not overnight.

 You can read more about facelifts at the International Society of Aesthetic Plastic Surgery.